cwri463/tile-race-bot/README.md

 ## TODO's

-- Addition of roll-again and go-back tiles.
+- Addition of go-back tiles.
-- Bigger board size.
 - Option to split into two paths at some points on the board.
 - Always on functionality, where games can be initialized through commands.
 - Increase number of teams up from 4.